The BEST Crockpot Ham with Homemade Glaze

 Lid covering a Crockpot with Spiral Ham inside.

-• Spoon juices over the ham and cook on low for an additional 30 minutes.
+• Stir juices and spoon over the ham.
+Cook on low for an additional 30 minutes.

 Spoon with juices of Spiral Ham in the Crockpot.

-• Remove ham from slow cooker and serve!
+• Remove ham from slow cooker, place it on a serving platter, and serve!

 Plated Slow Cooker Spiral Ham with layers cascading forward.